District Attorney's Office Personnel

 Robin Catalano joined the Monroe County District Attorney’s Office in January 2007.
 In January 2012 she accepted the offer of District Attorney Sandra Doorley to become the Deputy Chief of the Special Investigations Bureau and became the Bureau Chief in January 2022.
 She has served as a trial prosecutor in the Local Courts Bureau, the County Court Bureau, and most recently in the Special Investigations Bureau as a Senior Assistant District Attorney.
 While assigned to the Special Investigations Bureau, Ms. Catalano has worked on countless drug and gun-related investigations, as well as several homicide prosecutions.
 Her work has involved close contact with members of law enforcement from all agencies in Monroe County, with a particular focus on assisting members of the Special Investigations Section of the Rochester Police Department and the Greater Rochester Area Narcotics Enforcement Team.
 Ms. Catalano was born and raised in Rochester, New York.
 A graduate of the Aquinas Institute, Ms. Catalano then attended the State University of New York at Buffalo, where she received a Bachelor of Arts and a Juris Doctor.
 Ms. Catalano was engaged in private practice in Buffalo, New York, before returning home and joining the District Attorney’s Office.

-Deputy Chief of the Special Investigations Bureau Jennifer Hyatt
+Deputy Chief of the Special Investigations Bureau Jennifer Kennedy

 Chief of the Grand Jury Bureau Michelle Crowley